 The entire wait time for a marriage-based green card lasts between 9-36 months.

-The USCIS (United States Citizenship and Immigration Services) offered four types of green cards, and the marriage-based green card is one of them.
+The USCIS (the United States Citizenship and Immigration Services) offers four types of green cards, and the marriage-based green card is one of them.

-The American spouse starts the process by submitting a petition for the foreign spouse.
+The American spouse starts by submitting a petition for the foreign spouse.
 A petition for an immigrant visa is presented first, followed by one for a green card.

 Before the visa and green card are issued, an in-depth verification process is done by the USCIS.
-How quickly the visa is processed depends on how quickly the agency verifies the documentation.
+Therefore, processing the visa depends on how quickly the agency verifies the documentation.

-One of the best things about the marriage-based green card is that there’s no limit to how many visas are issued per year, which means not having to wait for a quota.
+One of the best things about the marriage-based green card is that there’s no limit to how many visas are issued per year, which means not waiting for a space in the quota.
 Nonetheless, you’ll still have to wait at least ten months for the entire process to be completed.

 If you’re a foreigner and get married to a U.S. citizen by birth or via neutralization, then the visa process might take 10-17 months.
-It takes a much shorter time if they’re living in the United States.
+But, of course, it takes a much shorter time if they live in the United States.

-For someone married to a U.S. green card holder, it takes much longer.
+It takes much longer for someone married to a U.S. green cardholder.
 If your spouse has a permanent residence in the United States as a green card holder, the approximate wait time is 29-38 months.
 If they don’t live in the U.S. due to personal or professional reasons, the approximate time frame is 23-32 months.